esyede/rakit/packages/docs/data/strings.md

 ### Str::nanoid()

-This method generates a NanoID, a short URL-friendly random id.
+Generates a NanoID, a short URL-friendly random id.
 The size must be between `8` and `21` (default `21`), and you may supply your own character pool:

 ```php